Alpine 4000m Peaks

 - Nadelhorn, 4327 m n.p.m.

-A successful ascent usually requires proper acclimatization.
+A successful ascent of a 4000er usually requires proper acclimatization.

 Technical Alpinism with a Mountain Guide